-Proper execution of all foundational kettlebell movements demand muscle activation (especially scapular stabilization) of those muscle groups that protect the spine, lower back and pelvis – and this is key for taking a preventive approach to pain management.
+Proper execution of all foundational kettlebell movements demands muscle activation (especially scapular stabilization) of those muscle groups that protect the spine, lower back, and pelvis – and this is key for taking a preventive approach to pain management.

 3-Part Kettlebells for Corrective Exercise Workout

 Perform these two exercises back-to-back without rest for about:30 each non-stop; repeat the pair of warm-up movements twice without rest.